-Table 68: Meeting the needs of thos Table 68: Meeting the needs of those with a protected characteristic Age ✓ Service may be accessed by those aged 18 years and over.
+Table 74: Meeting the needs of those with a protected characteristic Age \checkmark Service may be accessed by those aged 18 years and over.
 Lambeth has particularly high rates of opiate and crack users in those aged 15-24.
-Disability √ Those with problematic drug use are more likely to have complex needs, poor health and therefore disabilities.
-Sex ✓ Men are more likely to be at greater with problematic substance use.
-Race ✓ Language may be a barrier to delivering the needle and syringe exchange service.
+Disability \checkmark Those with problematic drug use are more likely to have complex needs, poor health and therefore disabilities.
+Sex \checkmark Men are more likely to be at greater with problematic substance use.
+Race \checkmark Language may be a barrier to delivering the needle and syringe exchange service.
 Religion or belief × No specific needs identified.
-Pregnancy and maternity ✓ Support for the unborn child.
+Pregnancy and maternity \checkmark Support for the unborn child.
 Sexual orientation × No specific needs identified.
 Gender reassignment × No specific needs identified.
 Marriage and civil partnership × No specific needs identified.